-Mr. Ryan presented a PowerPoint to the AG who then sent a communication back stating they would need more time to review.
+Mr. Ryan presented a PowerPoint to the AG who then sent a communication back stating they would need more time to review but there would be no recoupments coming out until there was some type of resolution.
+She also stated that she is hoping to be able to work this out without filing a lawsuit.
 There is a tentative meeting for February 25.

-Ms. Gardner comments that the presentation that Mr. Ryan and Ms. Chick created was clear, factual and concise.
+Ms. Gardner comments that she had read the complaint, and it was extremely well done.
+The presentation that Mr. Ryan and Ms. Chick created was clear, factual and concise.
 Ms. Gardner would like to recognize that Ms. Marlatt-Dumas, Ms. Chick and Mr. Ryan have represented this region with thoughtful restraint keeping in mind the protection to the individuals we serve as the primary goal.